-Many cruise ships offer excursions into the Cinque Terre from the ports of La Spezia and Livorno (Florence), among others.
-And while it may be invigorating to see all 5 villages in just a few hours, it is not recommended.
-We actually had the opportunity to take a shore excursion to the Cinque Terre during a Mediterranean cruise we took a few years back and while we were tempted with the thought, we decided that we’d rather explore this beautiful region of Italy on a separate, and longer, trip!
+Many cruise ships and various tour companies offer excursions into the Cinque Terre from the ports of La Spezia and Livorno (Florence), among others.
+Check out this private small group tour option from the port of Livorno!
+Though, while it may be invigorating to see all 5 villages in just a few hours, it is not recommended.
+We had the opportunity to take a shore excursion to the Cinque Terre during a Mediterranean cruise we took a few years back and while we were tempted with the thought, we decided that we’d rather explore this beautiful region of Italy on a separate, and longer, trip!
 If this may be your only opportunity to ever see the Cinque Terre, then go for it!
 It’s better to have a rushed visit, than no visit at all.
 But, if your schedule permits, plan to visit the Cinque Terre when you have at least 2 full days to explore, if not more!

 There are numerous ways to get between the charming villages in the Cinque Terre.
 Choose one option or do a combination of options to experience traveling about the Cinque Terre in a variety of ways.